Thank you to everyone who helped make the Mardi Gras parade a wonderful celebration for our community in March.

-For those marching with Rainbow Families it was a fabulous evening!
+For those marching with Rainbow Families at Mardi Gras, it was a fabulous evening!
 The marshalling area was full of entertainment.
 The kids had a ball watching the other floats practice their dance moves, and the sense of community was amazing.
 Once we started marching, the kids didn’t know where to look.
 A stadium full of people cheering them on made it a night they will remember forever.

 A few community members have shared their experience of marching with Rainbow Families this year.